Thursday, September 4, 2025

 Edilson A. Ferreira

 Edilson A. Ferreira, 81, is a Brazilian poet who writes in English rather than Portuguese.
-Has launched two Poetry books, ‘Lonely Sailor’ and ‘Joie de Vivre’, and has published 300 works in various international Literary Journals.
+He has launched two poetry books, Lonely Sailor and Joie de Vivre, and has published 300 works in various international literary journals.
 Has also been nominated for the Pushcart Prize.
 He began writing at the age of 67 after retiring from a bank.

 Etya Krichmar

-Etya was born in Kazakhstan, a former republic of the Soviet Union.
+Etya was born in Kazakhstan, a former Soviet republic.
 In 1977, she, together with her husband and a two-year-old daughter, claimed religious discrimination to escape antisemitism and the clutches of the oppressive totalitarian regime.
 Etya is retired and lives in Port Saint Lucie, Florida.
 The Orlando Sentinel and TC Palm newspapers have published her commentaries.
 She is a Treasured Contributor to MasticadoresUSA.
 Spillwords Press nominated her story Oh, Mother! for a Publication of the Month in July 2023.
 Her work appeared in the White Rose, Unleashed Creative, and The Write Launch magazines.
 Her story, Unconditional Love, is part of the Turning Point Anthology.
 Knocked Sideways Anthology is releasing Not All Jews are Created Equal in the United Kingdom in April 2024.
 Etya draws inspiration for her stories from her experiences behind the Iron Curtain.
 She is a Reiki practitioner and an active member of the Florida Writers Association, Life Writers, Memoir Writing Ink, Alumni Café, Pitch to Published, and Athena Sisterhood online Writing Groups.
 Her website, Etya Writes, can be found on www.etyawrites.com.

 Fay L.Loomis

 Fay L. Loomis leads a quiet life in the woods in Kerhonkson, New York.
 Her poetry and prose appear in numerous publications, including five poetry anthologies.
-Fay’s first chapbook, Sunlit Wildness (Origami Poems Project) was published in 2024.
+Fay’s first chapbook, Sunlit Wildness (Origami Poems Project), was published in 2024.
 She is a nominee for the Pushcart Prize.

 Gabriella Garofalo

-Born in Italy some decades ago, Gabriella Garofalo fell in love with the English language at six, started writing poems (in Italian) at six and is the author of these books “Lo sguardo di Orfeo”; “L’inverno di vetro”; “Di altre stelle polari”; “Casa di erba”; “Blue Branches”; “ A Blue Soul”, “After The Blue Rush”.
+Born in Italy some decades ago, Gabriella Garofalo fell in love with the English language at six, started writing poems (in Italian) at six, and is the author of these books “Lo sguardo di Orfeo”; “L’inverno di vetro”; “Di altre stelle polari”; “Casa di erba”; “Blue Branches”; “ A Blue Soul”; “After The Blue Rush”.

 Gillian Lionberger